Updated: Jun 16

 Like what Moneyball did for the Oakland A’s, Funnelcast makes it possible to compete more efficiently through data-driven sales forecasts and sales optimization.

-Let’s first make sure we have a common understanding.
 When we say sales forecasting, we are referring to the ability to make predictions based on historic performance, the current opportunities in your funnel, and future opportunities not yet in your funnel.
 By sales optimization we mean using forecasts to make resource allocation decisions or to improve your sales processes.
 We sometimes therefore use the terms sales optimization and resource allocation interchangeably.
-Forecasts are the building blocks of sales optimization decisions.
+Long-term forecasts are the building blocks of sales optimization decisions.

 So, what did our customer mean by saying that Funnelcast is like Moneyball for B2B sales?
 Let’s look at two examples.

 A forecast can compare the productivity of opportunities in multiple business segments.
-If it says that new opportunities in business segment A are worth 5 times the opportunities in segment B; you might use that information to reallocate resources to segment A from B. Similarly, if analysis of your win rates by stages shows you that you have a large gap between two sequential stages, that’s an indication that you should probably optimize your sales process with a new stage to help advance opportunities faster.
+If opportunities in business segment A are worth 5 times segment B; you might use that information to reallocate resources to segment A from B. Similarly, your win rates by stages shows you that you have a large gap between two sequential stages, that’s an indication that you should probably optimize your sales process with a new intermediate stage that tells your sales team what to do next to advance opportunities.

-DATA BEATS INTUITION Humans are prone to cognitive biases, or errors in judgement that arise when decision making is impacted by personal beliefs.
+DATA BEATS INTUITION Humans are prone to cognitive biases, or errors in judgement due to personal beliefs.
 In Moneyball, the scouts hired to identify up and coming talent exhibited a number of biases, including overconfidence, herd mentality, confirmation and hindsight bias.
-Beane starts challenging his scouts with a data driven approach to surfacing talent, resulting in a spectacular season for Oakland and the beginning of a paradigm shift in MLB.
+Beane starts challenging his scouts with data to find talent; resulting in a spectacular season for Oakland and the beginning of a paradigm shift in MLB.

-Sales resource allocation based on intuition often falls wide of the mark, plagued by the same cognitive biases that baseball scouts are prone to.
-“I know our sales pipeline better than anyone”, “we’ve always done it this way”, and “that's a 50-percenter” are all manifestations of biases that impact forecasting and resource allocation.
+Sales resource allocation based on intuition often misses the mark, due to cognitive biases, just like the baseball scouts.
+“I know our sales pipeline solid”, “we’ve always done it this way”, and “that's a 50-percenter” are all manifestations of biases that impact forecasting and resource allocation.

-Let’s be clear, we are not talking about what a salesperson is able to forecast in the last weeks of a quarter.
+We are not talking about what a salesperson is able to forecast in the last weeks of a sales process.
 It’s possible to get a really good forecast of an opportunity just before it closes because the salesteam is actively engaged in discussions with the prospect.
 There is a lot of active feedback at this point.

-But most salespeople don’t make long-term forecasts or (if they do make such forecasts) receive feedback on them.
-So they can’t develop an intuitive feel for how opportunities will resolve over the long-term.
-They also tend to be optimistic; and any feedback they get is so decoupled from the earlier forecast that the feedback/improvement effect is miniscule.
+But most salespeople don’t make long-term forecasts or receive feedback on them.
+They can’t develop an intuitive feel for how opportunities will resolve over the long-term.
+Salespeople also tend to be optimistic; and any feedback they get is so decoupled from the earlier forecast that the feedback/improvement effect is miniscule.
 Moreover, long-term predictability is just generally poor because the signal is weak.
-Not totally random, but weak.

-While more data will improve forecasts, Funnelcast typically makes accurate forecasts with as little as three to four sales cycles of data.
-So if your sales cycle is six months you need at most two years of sales history.
-And this history is automatically recorded in most CRM systems.
+While more data will improve forecasts, Funnelcast typically makes realistic forecasts with as little as three sales cycles of data.
+So if your sales cycle is six months you need 18 months of sales history.
+This history is automatically recorded in most CRM systems.

 A key component of data-driven forecasting is feature engineering, which transforms raw CRM data into a format that enables machine learning to effectively separate actionable signals from random noise.
 In baseball, data analysts discovered features that proved far more predictive of player performance than the traditional batting average metric.
 For example, on-base percentage is the total number of hits + bases on balls + hit by pitch divided by at bats + bases on balls + hit by pitch + sacrifice flies.
 While simple to calculate, this feature is not as easy to comprehend as batting average, and might easily be rejected in gut-based decision making.